Hospital Accounting (Portfolio 5204)

 Although tax exemption is a major issue for not-for-profit hospitals, tax matters are only addressed insofar as they impact accounting and financial disclosure.
 While a basic understanding of tax exemption issues is necessary, a full exposition of the topic is beyond the scope of this Portfolio.
 Readers interested in this subject are encouraged to consult Simpson, 869 T.M., Tax-Exempt Organizations: Organizational and Operational Requirements, and Webster, 452 T.M., Tax-Exempt Organizations: Reporting, Disclosure and Other Procedural Aspects.
 Likewise, cost accounting has become a topic of great interest to those involved in hospital financial management.
 While certain cost accounting issues are peripherally addressed, this Portfolio makes no attempt to describe hospital cost accounting in detail.
 Associated topics are addressed in 5300, Cost Accounting Principles for Federal Contracts (Accounting Policy and Practice Series).

-This Portfolio may be cited as BNA Tax and Accounting Portfolio 5204-2nd, Borek, Hospital Accounting (Accounting Policy and Practice Series).
+This Portfolio may be cited as Bloomberg Tax and Accounting Portfolio 5204-2nd, Borek, Hospital Accounting (Accounting Policy and Practice Series).

 Table of Contents